Antineoplaston Therapy in Treating Children With Brain Tumors

 Primary Purpose: Treatment

-|Official Title:||Phase II Study of Antineoplastons A10 and AS2-1 in Children Wtih Brain Tumors|
+|Official Title:||Phase II Study of Antineoplastons A10 and AS2-1 in Children With Brain Tumors|

 |Study Start Date:||September 1996|

-|Estimated Primary Completion Date:||December 2011 (Final data collection date for primary outcome measure)|
+|Primary Completion Date:||September 2014 (Final data collection date for primary outcome measure)|

 OVERVIEW: This is a single arm, open-label study in which children with brain tumors receive gradually escalating doses of intravenous Antineoplaston therapy (Atengenal + Astugenal) until the maximum tolerated dose is reached.
-Treatment continues for at least 2 months in the absence of disease progression or unacceptable toxicity.
+Treatment continues for at least 12 months in the absence of disease progression or unacceptable toxicity.